Date: March 7th, 2014

 Quality Checklist for Randomized Clinical Trials:

 - Study population included or focused on those in the ED.
-YES.
-Patients were recruited from a tertiary care pediatric ED.
+YES

 - The patients were adequately randomized.
 YES.
 Computerized randomization was used.